Samuel Sanders1

 Hon.
 Vera Elizabeth Sanders was born on 18 December 1902.1 She is the daughter of Robert Arthur Sanders, 1st and last Baron Bayford and Lucy Sophia Halliday.1 She married Colonel Hon.
 Theodore Patrick Probyn Butler, son of Robert St. John FitzWalter Butler, 16th/26th Baron Dunboyne and Caroline Maude Blanche Probyn, on 6 December 1933.1

-From 6 December 1933, her married name became Butler.1 She held the office of Justice of the Peace (J.P.).2 She was invested as a Officer, Order of the British Empire (O.B.E.) in 1955.2
+From 6 December 1933, her married name became Butler.1 She held the office of Justice of the Peace (J.P.)2 She was appointed Officer, Order of the British Empire (O.B.E.) in 1955.2

 Citations